 - Developing course-related Web pages

 - Digitizing slides and graphics for a course

-- Converting audio and video recordings for use on the Web or as podcasts.
+- Converting audio and video recordings.

-- Helping a faculty member use Facebook.
+- Helping a faculty member use social media.

 - Converting old materials to new formats.

 You can see examples of faculty projects on the STARS Project Wiki.